jum/caddy-docker-proxy-redis/README.md

 	https://host.tailXXXXX.ts.net/watchtower/v1/update
 ```

-I do use this in my CI/CD pipelines to trigger container reloads
+I do use this in my gitea CI/CD pipelines to trigger container reloads
 on affected hosts after building a container.
+As this accesses the
+watchtower container via the tailnet, that only works for private
+action runners that are part of your tailnet.

 ## Whoami